-In this post I am going to show you how to draft the basic bodice pattern for knits, as well as try to explain how to use it and modify it for different types of knits.
+In this post, I am going to show you how to draft the basic bodice pattern for knits, as well as try to explain how to use and modify it for different types of knits.

 Do I need to draft a bodice for knit fabrics or I can use my basic bodice pattern and modify it?